thecodingaviator/coasttocow/README.md

 ### `resetpassword.php`

-The `resetpassword.php` file handles the logic for resetting a user's password.
+`resetpassword.php` handles the logic for resetting a user's password.
 It provides a form where users can enter their user ID and email to initiate the password reset process.

 The file starts with the `<?php` opening tag and includes the necessary dependencies, such as the `utils/config.php` file.
 It also starts the session.